AntiBlueQuirk/smart-waypoints/README.md

 Download at [the mod portal](https://mods.factorio.com/mod/smart-waypoints), or search for it in game! (>= 0.17 required)

+Discuss at [the forum thread](https://forums.factorio.com/viewtopic.php?f=190&t=66895), or download the example map there to see the mod in action!

 Skip to the [example section](#example) for a quick overview.

 Smart Waypoints is a mod that enables waypoints with special names to control trains that go by, skipping around their schedule.